 - Modern Foreign Language – French or Spanish or both

 - Humanities – Geography, History, Religious Studies

 - Design technology – Catering, Resistant Materials, Graphic Design, Health and Social Care

 - Expressive Arts – Art, Drama, Music, Physical Education

 - Information Communication Technology

-Students are able to make subject selections for Key Stage 4 which starts early in Year 9 to maximise their success.
+Students are able to make subject selections for Key Stage 4 in Year 9 for courses beginning in Year 10.
 We endeavour to personalise the curriculum for all students offering the English Baccalaureate route and vocational courses.
 Students can study a range of Humanities subjects as well as Modern Foreign Languages.
 All students study Religious Studies to GCSE.
-Science courses include the separate sciences of Biology, Chemistry and Physics or a combination of the sciences or a vocational science course.
+Science courses include the separate sciences of Biology, Chemistry and Physics.
+For more information, please see the Options 2023 section of our website.

 Class sizes, although variable, are an average of 22 in Key Stage 3 and 20 at Key Stage 4.
 Support for students with SEN is available within the classroom and by withdrawal interventions.